The above approach resulted in maintaining an excellent industrial

 As there is no normal Operating cycle the same is considered to be 12

-Significant accounting policies (Note-33) have been suitably modified /
+Significant accounting policy (Note-33) has been suitably modified /

 re-drafted over previous year, as found necessary to elucidate the